Why It's Important

 Restoration is expected to take the better part of a decade.
 Eventually the property will be turned over to public ownership.

-For now public visitors are welcome to see the property through guided tours led by the Friends of Buford Park & Mt.
-Pisgah.
+For now, public visitors are welcome to see the property through free guided tours.
 Volunteer work parties organized by the group are also an opportunity to visit the property and lend a hand to its restoration.

 Learn how changing flows from dams can produce benefits for people and nature.